riteshsoni10/eks_cluster/README.md

 ```

-Service Resource in EKS Cluster creates the load balancer in Cluster based on the `type` parameter.
+**Service Resource** in EKS Cluster creates the load balancer in Cluster based on the `type` parameter.
 There are three types of services.
 They are as follows:

 a.
 LoadBalancer

 	The EKS Cluster luanches the load balancer i.e Network,Application and Classic type load balancers.

 b.
 ClusterIP

-	The service created with this type will not be accessible from outside network, i.e; It will be connected only from the worker nodes
+	The service created with this type will not be accessible from outside network, i.e; It will be connected only
+	from the worker nodes

 c.
 NodeIP

 	It is used for application external access from outside the woker nodes.

+HCL Code to create service resource for internal connecctivity of database pod withn the application pod

 ```
 ## Kubernetes Service resource for Database server